hacktoberfest-codex/DiagnoSys/README.md

 # Team-54

-## Welcome to DiagnoSify.
+## Welcome to DiagnoSys.
 We bring you Better Health and more Awareness!!
-# DiagnoSify
+# DiagnoSys

 A web-based medical diagnosis and prediction application that integrates machine learning models with human input.
 It assists doctors in diagnosing diseases without inhibiting their expertise and final judgment.